aquavitae/norman/doc/source/data.rst

         Raise an exception if the record contains invalid data.

         This is usually re-implemented in subclasses, and checks that all data in the record is valid.
-If not, and exception should be raised.
+If not, an exception should be raised.
-        Internal validate (e.g. uniqueness checks) occurs before this method is called, and a failure will result in a `ValueError` being raised.
-For convenience, any `AssertionError` which is raised here is considered to indicate invalid data, and is re-raised as a `ValueError`.
+        Internal validate (e.g. uniqueness checks) occurs before this method is called, and a failure will result in a `ValidationError` being raised.
+For convenience, any `AssertionError` which is raised here is considered to indicate invalid data, and is re-raised as a `ValidationError`.
 This allows all validation errors (both from this function and from internal checks) to be captured in a single *except* statement.